RV living allows you to explore numerous parts of the world while providing you the comfort of home.

 15. Dog Harness

 Last but not least, bring a dog harness with you.
 While you’re out at a completely new and strange place, you can’t risk losing your dog.
-Someplace may get rushy, thus keeping your dog on a leash is the ideal thing to do.
+Some places may get rushy, thus keeping your dog on a leash is the ideal thing to do.

-You can comfortably go hiking, running, walking, or exploring with the fear of losing your beloved dog.
+You can comfortably go hiking, running, walking, or exploring without the fear of losing your beloved dog.
 You’d know it’s with you completely safe and sound.

 An Additional Must-Have

-In addition to the 15 must-have RV dog accessories, I would recommend you another important set of products you may want to bring on your RV.
+In addition to the 15 must-have RV dog accessories, I would recommend another important set of products you may want to bring to your RV.

-These accessories are some pet-specific toiletries with you on your RV such as medicated shampoo, toothbrush and toothpaste, and, most importantly, dog towels.
+These accessories are some pet-specific toiletries with you in your RV such as medicated shampoo, toothbrush, toothpaste, and, most importantly, dog towels.

-Dog towels are the accessory you may need in a lot of quantity.
+Dog towels are an accessory you may need in a lot of quantities.
 Why?

 Well, because they are dogs!